 Bachelor of Arts degrees usually include 12 or more credits of foreign language study, while Bachelor of Science degrees include additional Natural Science (like Biology and Science Concepts) and Social and Behavioral Science courses (like Psychology and Economics).
 Students also apply their theoretical knowledge in real-world settings through professional internships.

-The B.A. in Intercultural Studies offers concentrations in Linguistics, Missions and Urban Studies at Johnson’s Florida campus.
-The B.S. program offers concentrations in Missions and Urban Studies.
+The B.A. in Intercultural Studies offers concentrations in Linguistics and Missionsat Johnson’s Florida campus.
+The B.S. program offers a concentration in Missions.
 The Intercultural Studies major is offered at the Tennessee campus with additional concentrations.

 The Missions Concentration introduces students to the needs, opportunities, and challenges of ministering cross-culturally with a focus on the changing role of American missionaries and new strategies to share the gospel.
 Special attention is given to unreached people groups and the need for discipleship that leads to self-supporting indigenous churches capable of reproduction.

 The Linguistics Concentration introduces students to the world of linguistics and Bible translation through partnerships with three organizations active in the field.
-Students may complete the Linguistics courses online through Johnson University or spend Fall Term of the senior year in Dallas, Texas taking those courses at the Graduate Institute of Applied Linguistics (GIAL).
-After their sophomore year, students complete a summer internship with Pioneer Bible Translators (PBT), Wycliffe Bible Translators (Wycliffe), or other approved Bible translator organizations.
+Students may complete the Linguistics courses online through Johnson University or those offered face-to-face in Dallas, Texas, by the Graduate Institute for Applied Linguistics (GIAL).

 When students complete this program, they will be able to do the following:

-For a comprehensive list regarding program goals and objectives, see the catalog links below.
+For a comprehensive list regarding student learning outcomes, see the catalog links below.